-Puerto Rico's governor: Cancel Whitefish contract
+Puerto Rico's power authority is working to cancel Whitefish contract

 "The White House is not aware of any federal involvement in the selection," White House spokesman Raj Shah said.

+The decision to cancel the deal Sunday came hours after Puerto Rico Gov. Ricardo Rosselló publicly called on PREPA to do so.

-Puerto Rico Gov. Ricardo Rosselló on Sunday said questions raised around the contract are "interfering with everything" and the distractions are not helping Puerto Rico rebuild.
+He said questions raised around the contract are "interfering with everything" and the distractions are not helping Puerto Rico rebuild.

 To help ensure transparency going forward, Rosselló said that he will appoint a finance official to PREPA who will oversee the contracting process.
 He also asked Puerto Rico's Office of the Comptroller to conduct a review of how the emergency contract was awarded.